pvanheus/test_servers/README.md

 Slurm is configured on each server using the ansible playbook in `ansible/hosts.yml`.
 Requirements are specified in `ansible/requirements.yml` and can be installed with `ansible-galaxy role install -p roles -r requirments.yml`.
 The `ansible/hosts` file should be configured as per the DNS config and then it can all be applied with `ansible-playbook hosts.yml`.

+SARS-CoV-2 data (10 paired end samples from the SRP253798 collection), the reference genome (MN908947.3) were copied to each machine (not via Ansible).